 Everything, down to your website name and tagline, is searchable.
 Adding keywords here can help, especially if your domain name doesn’t include any keywords.

 WordPress offers a few options when it comes to how your permalinks get generated.
 Go under Settings > Permalinks and set how you want URLs to include details like your post name.
 Customizing the URLs in this way (using your post name) makes your URLs more searchable.
 If you want to customize them completely, you can choose that option as well.
 Warning: if you have existing pages that are already getting traffic, changing those URLs now can affect your SEO ranking.

 Create strategic internal linking

 Internal links take people from page to page within your website (it’s like the secret passage from the lounge to the conservatory).
-You can add internal links within a post or article, or on the bottom or side.
-Putting a link within an article is a common practice but, because they interrupt your reader, only use internal links that are intentional and relevant.
-Make sure links are in anchor text (visible clickable text, usually in blue).
+You can add internal links within a post or article or on the bottom or side.
+Putting a link within an article is a common practice but, because they interrupt your reading, only use internal links that are intentional and relevant.
+Make sure links are in anchor text (visible, clickable text, usually in blue).

 Start building credible external linking

 External links can be inbound (links from other websites to your site) or outbound (links from your site to other websites).
 And it’s good to have both as long as you are linking to and being linked from good, relevant websites.

 - Inbound links: These are really good to have, as long as the websites that are linking to you have good quality content.
 If you want to grow your inbound links, think about where your content would be a valuable asset and reach out to those specific websites, bloggers, and brands.
 Reach out with a personal, well-thought-out message, not a form letter.

 - Outbound links: Use these to provide your readers with more information and references about your content.
 Avoid undisclosed paid ad links or any link that doesn’t help your readers.